The AGE Thrive Social & Wellness Center – Austin is located in Central Austin at the Historic AGE building (map and directions).

 No person shall on the grounds of race, color, national origin, sex, age, disability, or income status be excluded from participation in, be denied the benefits of, or be otherwise subjected to discrimination or retaliation under any federally or non-federally funded program or activity administered by AGE of Central Texas.

 All adult day care centers operate under a state mandated staffing ratio, which describes the number of clients that may be present at the center for every one staff member working.
-AGE of Central Texas Adult Day Centers operate with an 8-to-1 care ratio; that is, one staff member is available for every 8 clients that are present.
+AGE of Central Texas Thrive Social & Wellness Centers operate with an 8-to-1 care ratio; that is, one staff member is available for every 8 clients that are present.

 Well-trained and supervised volunteers and interns from the community and local universities also share their talents and experience the joy of caring for elders.

-For those who need it, several transportation options are available to members attending AGE of Central Texas Adult Day Centers.
+For those who need it, several transportation options are available to members attending AGE of Central Texas Thrive Social & Wellness Centers.
 All members are signed in and out of the facility to ensure added security.

 - AGE provides door-to-door round-trips from members’ homes to our centers, at no charge.
 Availability is based on the location of the client’s home in relation to our routes and the space available in our vans.
 Please contact our staff to see if transportation is available in your area.